 For each Instant Pot, we measured 1 cup of white rice and added 1 cup of water.
 For the Duo and Duo Plus IP, we selected the Rice program.
 The cooking time automatically defaults to 12 minutes for both the Duo and Duo Plus, but you can change the mode to Less (for al dente rice), Normal(for perfectly fluffy rice) or More (for a softer rice).
 In our testing, we selected Normal.

-On the Ultra Rice program, the default cooking time is 14 minutes, and for the Lux, it is 10 minutes.
+On the Ultra Rice program, the default cooking time is 14 minutes.
 You can adjust the time on each, but we used the default settings.
 After cooking, we allowed for a natural release and tested the doneness of the rice in each model.

 |Time to Reach Pressure (min:sec)||Total Cooking Time (min:sec)||Lid Temperature at End of Cooking Time||Side Temperature at End of Cooking Time||Results|